Before You Buy

 Step 3: Decode the Zoning Code

-"Every county has its own naming convention for zoning codes.
+According to Felicia, co-founder of Compass Land USA, "Every county has its own naming convention for zoning codes.
 A code that means 'residential' in one county might use completely different letters in the county next door.
 Never assume you know what a zoning code means based on experience in a different county."
-(Felicia, Co-founder of Compass Land USA)

-Pro Tip: Many counties publish their full zoning ordinance as a PDF on the planning department's website.
-You can also search the Municode Library, a free database of local ordinances covering thousands of counties across the U.S. Download the ordinance and search for your specific code.
+Pro Tip: Many counties publish their full zoning ordinance as a PDF on the county planning department's website.
+Download it and search for your specific code.
+It will list everything you can and cannot do.

 Step 4: Check the GIS Map for Visual Context